ghostsquadclick/L4D3-No_Survivors/README.md

 #### NOTE: YOU DO NOT HAVE TO USE THIS INSTALLER, but I highly recommend allowing addons to download from the Workshop.
 Launch the game, let the addons fully download (wait for the loading icon to disappear and the UI/music to change), then quit L4D2.
 Move all files from addons/workshop to addons/ in your L4D2 directory, and unsubscribe from Workshop items to prevent redownloading.

+#### If you'd like to do this, but do not wish to mess with copying files, there's a button on the Installer "Already subscribed to the Collection?
+Click Here", which copies the files for you, and also installs my custom media pack (intro videos + main menu bg video replacement)

 #### (THIS MAKES LOADING TIMES INSTANT AND PREVENTS A LOT OF OTHER ISSUES LIKE MODS NOT LOADING BEFORE STARTING A CAMPAIGN.)

 **Understanding Storage Requirements:** This is a large modpack!